freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Experiment.md

 ## Experiment.SaveToXml(string) Method

-The method which saves the experiment definition to an XML file using a `DataContractSerializer`
+This method saves the experiment definition to an XML file using a `DataContractSerializer`

 ```csharp
 public void SaveToXml(string fileName);